Moduli interpretation of Eisenstein series: Relations involving the Weil pairing and Hecke operators

 to conclude that the only surviving terms are those when $[\myl]A = \Pzero$, in other words, for $A \in \El$.
 Thus we obtain

 where the last equality is analogous to~\eqref{equation4.14}.
 This implies the first part of~\eqref{equation4.11}.
 The second part, involving $\thenu$, is proved similarly. \end{proof}

-We are now ready for the main ingredient in the proof that the degree~$2$ part of $\ringRl$ is stable under the Hecke algebra.
-This proof involves an interesting induction on the level.
-One starts with forms on $\Gamma(n\myl)$, ``raises the level'' to rewrite them in terms of forms of higher level $\Gamma(sn\myl)$ with $s < n$, then ``lowers the level'' back to level $\Gamma(s\myl)$.
-Repeating this process reduces the value of $s$, and one eventually reaches $s = 0$, which can be dealt with using Lemma~\ref{lemma4.5}.
+The following is the main ingredient in our proof that the degree~$2$ part of $\ringRl$ is stable under the Hecke algebra.
+The argument involves an interesting induction on the level.
+We start with forms on $\Gamma(n\myl)$, ``raise the level'' to rewrite them in terms of forms on $\Gamma(sn\myl)$ with $s < n$, ``lower the level'' back to $\Gamma(s\myl)$, and repeat.

 \begin{proposition} Let $n \geq 1$ and assume that $n!$ is invertible in $\fieldk$.
 Let $A,B \in \Enl$ (as before, typically $A,B \in \El$), and let $s \in \Z$.
 Then

 where the linear combination above is over finitely many $(a,b,c,d) \in \Z^4$ satisfying